 (1) Optical Fiber Inlets Make the required number (number of deliveries) of holes in the rubber cap.
 Pass the optical fibers through these holes and connect them to the laser beam input units.
 These inlets are on the top and rear side.
 The output units connected to the optical fiber input ports are numbered as 1, 2, 3, 4, 5, and 6 from the left.
 (2) Lamp-Replacing Cover This is a cover of the flashlamp portion.
 Before replacing the flashlamp, open this cover.
 (3) Head Cover This is a cover for the laser oscillator section.
 (4) Laser Controller This controller sets welding conditions and operates the laser welder.
 The setting items and set values are displayed on the liquid crystal display.
 (5) EMERGENCY STOP Button This is an emergency stop button.
-With this button pressed, the laser welder operation is stopped and the same state as that provided by turning OFF the CONTROL keyswitch is provided.
-The same state as that provided by turning OFF the MAIN POWER switch is provided in the case of CE.
-However, the power supply circuit is alive.
+With this button pressed, the laser welder operation is stopped and the same state as that provided by turning OFF the CONTROL keyswitch si provided.
 When the pressed button is turned in the direction of RESET (clockwise), the button is reset to the initial state.
 (6) CONTROL Keyswitch When the CONTROL keyswitch is turned ON with the MAIN POWER switch ON, this keyswitch is operable.
 When the laser is not used, turn OFF the CONTROL keyswitch and then pull out the key.
 The laser safety supervisor should take charge of the keyswitch.
 (7) POWER Lamp When the MAIN POWER switch is turned ON, the POWER lamp comes on so that the operator can check that the power supply has been turned ON.

 (8) HIGH VOLTAGE Lamp Indicates that high voltage is being supplied to the laser oscillator.
-(9) READY Lamp Lights up when charging of the capacitor bank has been completed by the capacitor bank has been capacitor bank has bank (10) MAIN SHUTTER Lamp While the resonator shutter is open, this lamp lights.
+(9) READY Lamp Lights up when charging of the capacitor bank has been completed.
+(10) MAIN SHUTTER Lamp While the resonator shutter is open, this lamp lights.
 (11) SHUTTER Lamp (1 to 6) Stay(s) on while some (one) of the branch shutters 1 to 6 are (is) open.